echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/minerals/phosphorus.md

 # Phosphorus
-Phosphorus (Cu) is an essential trace element.
-Its main function is
+Phosphorus (P) is an essential mimeral element.
+Its main function is to maintain normal pH levels and as component in bones.

 ## Absorption
-Only
+70% of phosphorus is absorbed.
+85% of phosporus is accumulated in the skeleton.
-Phosphorus absorption requires:.
+Phosphorus absorption requires: yeasts.
-Phosphorus absorption is impaired by: magnesium, calcium.
+Phosphorus absorption is impaired by: calcium, magnesium, aluminium, antacids, alcohol, aspirin, corticosteroid drugs and diuretics

 ## Functions
 components of bones, teeth, phospholipids, ATP, and nucleic acids.